Course Introduction to Programming

 }

-After pressing to compile and execute, the program above prints the phrase Ola Neps Academy on the console (the black window we saw during execution).
+After we press compile and run, the program above prints the phrase Ola Neps Academy to the console (the black window we saw during execution).

 Figure 5

-Note that at the end, a semicolon (***;***) was placed.
-Pay attention to this, as this ; is what delimits the end of the command and must always be placed at the end of each command.
+Note that a semicolon (***;***) was placed at the end.
+Pay attention to this, as it is this ; that marks the end of the command and must always be placed at the end of each command.

 Line Break